Clan (video games): In role-playing games

 Clans also exist in other genres, where they are often referred to by a different name and serve a purpose more suited to the game.
 Many massively multiplayer online (MMO) and role-playing video games (RPGs) tend to call them "guilds" or invent their own term.
 Examples of this include Star Wars Galaxies ("player associations") and EVE Online ("corporations").
-EVE Online is also notable for having defined the system in more detail than is common in most MMOs, with "alliances" being a larger grouping.
-The final form of community in Eve is known as a Coalition which are grouping of multiple alliances, this system isn't supported by the game software instead are a player driven creation.
+EVE Online is also notable for having defined the system in more detail than is common in most MMOs, with "alliances" being structured collections of corporations such that a corporation may have a dedicated role within the alliance to which it belongs.
+The final form of community in EVE Online is known as a Coalition, which is a grouping of multiple alliances.
+This third-tier arrangement isn't supported by the game software as such; instead, coalitions are purely player driven creations.

 In the superhero-based game City of Heroes, they are called "supergroups", and are similar in structure to comic book hero organizations like the X-Men.
 In Final Fantasy XI, such clans are called "linkshells" and players of the game have the tendency and ability to be in more than one at once.
 Final Fantasy XIV also shares the same system for Linkshells as Final Fantasy XI but also with the addition of "Free Companies" which allow for the more traditional form of Clan and Guild system seen in most MMORPG games.

 In simulation games

 Many simulation games, such as those in the Microsoft Flight Simulator series, have clans that follow similar patterns to other genres.
 Notable types of simulation clans include virtual airlines (VAs) and Virtual Military Organizations (VMOs).
 A virtual airline is a dedicated hobby organization that uses flight simulation to model the operations of an airline.
 VAs generally have a presence on the Internet, similar to a real airline.
-It has been proposed that there are over 100 VAs of significance currently active, with tens of thousands of participants at any one time.
+The Pilot Career Guide, published in 1999, estimated that there were over 100 Professional Pilot Career Guide VAs of significance, with tens of thousands of participants at any one time.

+History

+Previously, a guild hosting or clan hosting service was used for video games.
+It is a specialized type of web hosting service designed to support online gaming communities, generally referred to as guilds or clans.
+Originally, most people who decided to create a website for their guild used bulletin board software such as vBulletin and phpBB on traditional web hosting services.
+However, as the complexity of online games increased, many guilds sought after more advanced management features and turned to specialized services to accommodate their needs.